-Our executive officers, directors, 5% stockholders and their affiliates beneficially own approximately 81% of our voting stock and, upon the closing of this offering, that same group will beneficially own approximately 59% of our voting stock.
+Our executive officers, directors, 5% stockholders and their affiliates beneficially own approximately 81% of our voting stock and, upon the closing of this offering, that same group will beneficially own approximately % of our voting stock, excluding any shares of our common stock that these stockholders may purchase in the offering.
 Therefore, even after this offering these stockholders will have the ability to substantially influence us through this ownership position.
 For example, these stockholders, if they choose to act together, may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This concentration of voting power could delay or prevent an acquisition of our company on terms that other stockholders may desire.